adamdjbrett/fv8f/content/donate/memorial-fund.md

 Auburn, IN 46706

-\>For a more permanent remembrance, consider our [Brick Campaign](https://fordv8foundation.org/donate/brick-campaign).
+For a more permanent remembrance, consider our [Brick Campaign](https://fordv8foundation.org/donate/brick-campaign).

-_
+---
-The Early Ford V-8 Foundation Museum is an IRS 501 (c)(3) organization, with contributions deductible to the full extent of the law._
+_The Early Ford V-8 Foundation Museum is an IRS 501(c)(3) non-profit organization, with contributions deductible to the full extent of the law._